srcery-colors/srcery-vim/README.md

 8bit color is also supported as a fallback.

-We maintain a [repository of terminal configurations](https://github.com/srcery-colors/srcery-terminal) if you also want to set your terminalm colorscheme to match vim.
+We maintain a [repository of terminal configurations](https://github.com/srcery-colors/srcery-terminal) if you also want to set your terminal color scheme to match vim.

 ## Installation
 ### Manually

 Use [colors/srcery.vim](./colors/srcery.vim) however you want, or use your